matnowjunior/ExcelFilesReader/README.txt

 Things to improve:

 *Cloning more cloning files if there is already copy of original file

+*Cloning to diffrent location than original file path

 *The program crashes due to not limiting the memory, e.g. with a conditional instruction

 Unhandled exception at 0x00007FFD1DB74FFC in Project3.exe: Microsoft C++ exception: std::length_error at memory location 0x0000001D09AFECD0.